shrookmuhamed/Terraform_project/README.md

 - Terraform installed on your local machine.
 - AWS CLI configured with user access keys.
 - A verified email address for AWS SES notifications.
+- Jenkins server with necessary plugins installed for running Terraform pipelines.

 ## Usage
 1. Clone the repository to your local machine.